 Meet Kat

-Kat was a Peace Corps Volunteer in El Salvador from 2009-2011, where she started an award-winning local youth dance troupe.
+Kat was a Peace Corps Volunteer in El Salvador from 2009-2011, where she started an award-winning youth dance troupe.

-She took a hiatus from dance until 2015 when she spontaneously auditioned for a local HipHop crew (as one does) and she re-entered dance in a new community-oriented, body diverse crew called Bodywerk Dance.They performed all over the Bay until 2020 when the group disbanded, though she kept lifelong friends.
+Kat took a hiatus from dance until 2015 when she auditioned for a local Hip Hop crew and re-entered dance in a new community-oriented, body diverse crew called Bodywerk Dance.They performed all over the Bay until 2020.

 Kat’s body journey up until this point had been a push and pull struggle between stretches of dieting, anti-fatness, intentional weight loss, and then inevitable weight gain, burnout, injuries, and retreating from movement and dance.